danielendeg/nugetpackageupdate/specs/BulkExport/BulkExportDesignSpec.md

 #### Supporting destination

-One change that we are making in additional to the bulk data export spec is to include the ability for the user to specify the destination location, which are specified by `_destinationType` and `_destinationConnectionSettings` query parameters.
+One change that we are making in addition to the bulk data export spec is to include the ability for the user to specify the destination location, which are specified by `_destinationType` and `_destinationConnectionSettings` query parameters.

 - `_destinationType` - initially we will only support `azure-block-blob`.
-For prototyping to show we could support additional service providers, we might also implement `AmazonS3`.
+For prototyping and to show we could support additional service providers, we might also implement `AmazonS3`.
-- `_destinationConnectionSettings` - the value is base64 encoding of the type specific connection string.
-For `azure-block-blob`, this will be base64 encoding of SAS token (or connection string).
-For `AmazonS3`, this will be base64 encoding of the pre-signed query URL.
+- `_destinationConnectionSettings` - the value is the base64 encoding of the type-specific connection string.
+For `azure-block-blob`, this will be the base64 encoding of the SAS token (or connection string).
+For `AmazonS3`, this will be the base64 encoding of the pre-signed query URL.

 Because of the nature of the connection string, we need to treat it as a secret.
-In the OSS implementation, we will create an abstract interface `ISecretStore` with specific implementation using Azure KeyVault.
-Specifically, for KeyVault, the payload will be encoded as base64 string.
+In the OSS implementation, we will create an abstract interface `ISecretStore` using Azure KeyVault.
+Specifically, for KeyVault, the payload will be encoded as a base64 string.

 ``` json
 {